Important changes (deprecations) coming in PowerApps, Power Automate, and model-driven apps in Dynamics 365

 Some client APIs are deprecated

-The following client APIs are deprecated in the current release to reorganize the Xrm client API object model to better align with the need of using the same client scripts without having to change them based on the context or the client (web client or the new Unified Interface) where they run.
+The following client APIs are deprecated to reorganize the Xrm client API object model to better align with the need of using the same client scripts without having to change them based on the context or the client (web client or the new Unified Interface) where they run.
 You should plan to use the new client APIs mentioned in the Replacement Client API column instead of the deprecated ones.
-The deprecated client APIs will continue to be available and supported until they are officially removed from a future major release of Dynamics 365.
+The deprecated client APIs will continue to be available and supported until they are officially removed from a future major release.
 A public announcement here in the documentation, on the Dynamics 365 blog, and in many other places will be made at least six months before removal.

 |Deprecated Client API||Replacement Client API||Comments|